 - Boost your immune system – eat nutritious foods, get enough sleep and rest, exercise regularly.

 - Avoid crowds.
 You’ll also avoid catching a cold or flu from all the germs going around this season.

 - Wash your hands frequently.
 If you are unable to wash your hands, use a hand-sanitizer with 60% alcohol content.

 - Have a comprehensive first aid kit and learn basic first aid for minor injuries.
 If there is a spike in infections, doctor’s offices and emergency rooms will become over-crowded and you may not be seen right away.

-- Masks* appear to be the first thing that sells out in areas afflicted by the coronavirus- it doesn’t hurt to purchase them in case someone in your household gets sick. *The CDC indicates masks are only necessary for someone who has the coronavirus to avoid contaminating others.
-You do not need a facemask if you are not sick, unless you are taking care of someone who is sick and unable to wear a facemask.
+- Masks* appear to be the first thing that sells out in areas afflicted by the coronavirus- it doesn’t hurt to purchase them in case someone in your household gets sick.
+The CDC previously indicated masks are only necessary for someone who has the coronavirus to avoid contaminating others.
+However, recently, the CDC has revised the guidelines and now recommends cloth face covers while in public especially in areas where social distancing may be difficult.